Sign in

 Ask Fintool Equity Research AI

-Kazuki Watanabe's questions to ORIX Corp (IX) leadership • Q3 2025
+Kazuki Watanabe's questions to ORIX (IX) leadership • Q3 2025

 Question

-Kazuki Watanabe from Daiwa Securities Group Inc. asked if ORIX's view on the profitability of its domestic Finance business has changed due to the current macro environment, and whether there have been any shifts in how the company assesses the quality of its base profit.
+Kazuki Watanabe from Daiwa Securities Group Inc. questioned if ORIX's view on the profitability of its domestic finance business has changed due to the macro environment and asked for clarification on the quality of its base profit.

 Answer

-Kazuki Yamamoto, Operating Officer in charge of IR, responded that the view on the domestic Finance business remains largely unchanged, noting that rising interest rates are a positive factor for asset management in the life insurance business.
-He clarified that the 'focus on asset management' is a strategy to leverage third-party capital for growth.
-Mr. Yamamoto reassured that growing base profit, combined with capital recycling, remains a core, unchanged policy and a key focus for the Board.
+Kazuki Yamamoto, Operating Officer, responded that the view on the domestic Finance business is largely unchanged, with rising interest rates seen as a positive for life insurance asset management, supporting stable profits.
+He clarified that the 'focus on asset management' is a strategy to use third-party capital to scale businesses and create a hybrid finance/investment model.
+He reassured that growing base profit remains a key priority for the Board, in conjunction with capital recycling.

 Ask Fintool Equity Research AI

-Kazuki Watanabe's questions to ORIX Corp (IX) leadership • Q1 2025
+Kazuki Watanabe's questions to ORIX (IX) leadership • Q1 2025

 Question